guntherbensch/repframe/README.md

 ```
 for the syntax and the whole range of options.

 As shown in the figure below and described in the following, the `repframe` command can be applied both to derive indicators at the level of individual studies and to pool these indicators across studies.
-At both levels, the command produces two outputs, a table with the main set of indicators (*Reproducibility and Replicability Indicators table*) as .csv file and a so-called *Sensitivity Dashboard* that visualizes a second set of indicators.
+At both levels, the command produces two outputs, a table with the main set of indicators (*Reproducibility and Replicability Indicators table*) as .csv or xlsx file and a so-called *Sensitivity Dashboard* that visualizes a second set of indicators.
 At the study level, the command additionally produces a Stata .dta file as a third output.
 This *study-level indicator data* is ready to be re-introduced into the command to calculate the indicators across studies.

 <img width="800" alt="repframe outputs" src="https://github.com/guntherbensch/repframe/assets/128997073/bd1c5852-355b-427d-9c4e-963aa7d39333"> &nbsp;